Sales Strategy

 • Uncovers approval requirements

-• Identifies potential blockers
+• Identifies potential blockers early

 2. "Who else needs to be involved in this decision?"

-• Maps buying committee
+• Maps the buying committee

 • Identifies champions vs. blockers

-• Prevents surprise gatekeepers later
+• Prevents surprise gatekeepers later in the process

 3. "What's driving the timeline for this?"

-• Uncovers urgency drivers
+• Uncovers urgency drivers (budget cycles, competitor pressure, growth targets)

-• Reveals real vs. hopeful timelines
+• Reveals real vs. aspirational timelines

 4. "What criteria are you using to evaluate solutions?"

-• Shows where to focus positioning
+• Shows where to focus your positioning

 5. "Have you allocated budget for this?"